Start My Appeal

-The Board has also created a The Board has created a Notice of Appeal form.
+The Board has created a Notice of Appeal form.
 You do not have to use it, but it provides space to fill in all the details you have to provide, in order to start an appeal with the Board.
 It also asks that you identify your pronouns, to assist the Board in making the appeal process safer for all appellants, regardless of their gender identity.
 The Notice of Appeal also asks whether you wish to self-identify as Indigenous.
 If you do so on that form, the Board will work to ensure that cultural/inter-cultural needs are addressed, while maintaining fairness in the process.
 The Board also tracks statistical outcomes across all appeals (not for any individual appeal) for Indigenous and non-Indigenous parties, as one way to search for and address any institutional biases or barriers that affect Indigenous peoples’ access to justice.

 You can also self-identify confidentially, so that it is not disclosed to others involved in your appeal.
 The Board will still use the appeal to assess its processes and outcomes through the use of statistics, in trying to address institutional biases and barriers to access to justice, as described above.